iamalwaysuncomfortable/iamalwaysuncomfortable.github.io/projects.md

 **Description**

-Mobilecoin is a cryptocurrency which encrypts all data about transactions sent on its network.
+Expanding the number of useful transaction types within the Mobilecoin blockchain

-App partners requested the ability to send Mobilecoin to users who did not yet have Mobilecoin accounts.
-Designed/implemented a crypto scheme that allowed existing Mobilecoin account holders to send Mobilecoin gifts to people who did not yet have an account that could be redeemed after new account creation
+It was desired to create the ability to send Mobilecoin to mobile phone users who did not yet have Mobilecoin accounts.
+A solution was created allowing Mobilecoin account holders to send a transaction to a reserved subaddress and then send the data needed to create an account and redeem that transaction over gRPC to a counterparty without a mobilecoin account

 **Links To Work**